Orkestra-Tech/orkestra/docs/src/main/tut/github.md

 }
 ```

-Before we jump into the `PullRequestTrigger` I'd like to introduce `Github.statusUpdated`, a little utility function that
+Before we jump into the `PullRequestTrigger` I'd like to introduce `Github.statusUpdated`, a little utility function
-checkout the Git ref and run the code updating the status on Github for the Git ref
+that checkouts the Git ref and run the code updating the status on Github for the Git ref
 (<img alt="Github pending" srcset="img/github-pending.png 2x"><img alt="Github success" srcset="img/github-success.png 2x"><img alt="Github failure" srcset="img/github-failure.png 2x">)
 according to if an exception has been thrown in the code:
 ```tut:silent